EDIpack/EDIpy2.0/doc/basicusage.rst

 --------------
 Upon import, the `edipy2` python module will try to load the dynamic library :data:`libedipack2_cbinding.so` , provided by `EDIpack2.0` and containing the c-fortran bindings.
 The module will try the following routes, in order of priority:

+* As a first choice, the user can override the location of the library by exporting an environment variable called :code:`EDIPACK_PATH` .
-* Detect the presence of the Fortran libraries via `pkg-config`.
+* By default, the module detects the presence of the Fortran libraries via `pkg-config`.
 If `EDIpack2.0` was loaded as an environment module, the import will automatically work.
 * The `EDIpack2.0` library provides a `.pc` , located by default in the :code:`~/.pkgconfig.d` directory.
 If the environment variable :code:`PKG_CONFIG_PATH` is set to include the location of the `.pc` file, loading the library via `pkg-config` will work as well.
-* If no `.pc` file can be detected, the python module will try to load the library directly.
-The user can provide the location of the library by exporting an environment variable called :code:`EDIPACK_PATH` .
 * If no :code:`EDIPACK_PATH` variable is set, as a last resort :code:`LD_LIBRARY_PATH` and :code:`DYLD_LIBRARY_PATH` are scanned.

 If none of the previous attempts succeeds, the module will not not load correctly and an error message will be printed.